mozilla/webxr-polyfill/README.md

 ## Supported Realities

-- Camera Reality (ARKit on Mozilla iOS Test App, WebARonARCore on Android, WebARonARKit on iOS (NOT YET), WebRTC video stream (PARTIAL))
+- Camera Reality (ARKit on Mozilla iOS Test App, WebARonARCore on Android, WebARonARKit on iOS, WebRTC video stream (PARTIAL))
 - Virtual Reality (Desktop Firefox with Vive and Rift, Daydream (NOT TESTED), GearVR (Not Tested), Edge with MS MR headsets (NOT TESTED))
 - Passthrough Reality (NOT YET)